Photographe: Emmanuel Claude

 And the most difficult challenge?

 The one where we had to measure Olivier’s blood pressure.
-I didn’t understand anything at all.
-Communication with my teammate didn’t go well, because he was already mentally focused on the duel.
-It was very stressful, and unfortunately, that’s also the episode where I was eliminated.
+At first, I didn’t understand anything at all.
+Communication with my teammate didn’t work very well because he wasn’t listening to me.
+It was very stressful, and unfortunately, that was also the episode where I was eliminated.
 But that’s the game.

 If you could take one object home from the show, what would you choose?